Welcome to the beginner’s guide to optimizing your WordPress website for search engines!

 Which SEO plugin should you use?
 Check out my Choosing the Best SEO Plugin for WordPress: The Definitive Guide article to learn more.

 I hope you found my article informative.
-If you have questions, please leave them below.
+Please leave any questions in the comments below.
+I appreciate all the feedback.